I think it’s safe to say that we live in a golden age of memes.

 3. Sell On Zazzle, RedBubble, & Other POD Stores

-This is a similar way to make money with memes as selling on Etsy.
+This is a similar way to sell memes online as selling on Etsy.

 However, on Etsy, you run your own store, and you’re free to manufacture your own products or even create an independent shop with a paid Etsy plan.